ianstormtaylor/slate/docs/guides/plugins.md

 These are behaviors that all rich-text editors exhibit, and that don't make sense for userland to have to re-invent for every new editor.

-There are two core plugins: the "before plugin" and the "after plugin".
-They get their names because one of them is before all other plugins in the stack, and the other is after them.

 For the most part you don't need to worry about the core plugins.
-The before plugin helps to pave over editing inconsistencies, and the after plugin serves as a fallback, to implement the default behavior in the event that your own plugins choose not to handle a specific event.

 _To learn more, check out the [Core Plugin reference](../reference/slate-react/core-plugins.md)._